Registration for our 2021 season is now closed.

 For our 2021 season, we will continue to follow all COVID safety precautions.
 Our practices start July 6, and the season will include some racing and adventure ride options.
 See below for more details!

 The team held a New Athlete/Family Information Meeting on May 4, 2021.
 The slides from the meeting can be found here.

 Pre-Season Events (May/June)

-May 4, 2021, 7pm: New Athlete/Family Information Meeting – West Madison NICA Teams.
+May 2022: New Athlete/Family Information Meeting – West Madison NICA Teams.
 The slides from the 2021 meeting can be found here.

 West Madison NICA mountain biking is considered a fall high school sport and runs during the summer and fall, starting the first week of July and ending near the end of October.
 Practice times and locations vary based on the school you attend.

 - Students in the West High School district meet Tuesdays and Thursdays, 4:30 – 6:30 PM.

-Early season practices start July 6 this year, and are held at local schools or parks (exact locations for 2021 TBD) for a few weeks, until all riders have practiced the skills needed to safely ride trails.
+Early season practices start July 6 this year, and will be held at local schools and parks (exact locations will be emailed before practices begin) for a few weeks, until all riders have practiced the skills needed to safely ride trails.
 We are fortunate to have two great mountain bike trail systems located off of bicycle commuter paths, so most riders are able to ride with the team to practice.

 Adventure Rides (July-October)